queryluke/masseffect-5e/static/data/class_features/drone.md

 As an Action, spend 1 tech point to summon one of the following drones: assault, combat, defense, disruption, recon, or rocket.
 The stat blocks for the drones can be found in the [bestiary](/phb/bestiary).

-When summoned, the drone has additional hit point equal to twice your engineer level and you add your proficiency bonus to all skill checks, saving throws, attack rolls, and damage and healing rolls done by the drone.
+When summoned, the drone has additional hit points equal to twice your engineer level and you add your proficiency bonus to all skill checks, saving throws, attack rolls, and damage and healing rolls done by the drone.

 You have complete control over the drone.
 Any hacking attempts on the drone are rolled against your intelligence, not the drone's.